Who’s Who in the Kitchen Cookbook (1960s Washington D. C. Annotation font)

 There’s Senator James O. Eastland’s “Brunswick Stew”, submitted by his wife Elizabeth O. Eastland (“Wonderful for those unexpected guests”).
 Chief Justice Earl Warren (of Warren Commission fame) and his wife Nina’s take on the classic Devil’s Food Cake or Mamie Eisenhower’s take on a classic Birthday Cake with a twist the General Eisenhower especially liked.

-Many Hollywood stars frequented the Washington Georgetown circuit or were active in politics of the day; many were also active in USO entertainment for the troops.
-Their recipes are also included, along with all of the U. S. Senators, seven ex or future presidents, the senior staff of the armed forces, and most cabinet positions.
+Many Hollywood stars frequented the Washington Georgetown circuit in the Kennedy and Johnson years or were active in the politics of the day.
+Many were also active in USO entertainment for American troops.
+Their recipes are also included, along with all of the U. S. Senators, the senior staff of the armed forces, and most cabinet positions.

 The stars of the day offered their family recipes as well.
-Hedda Hopper, the original Hollywood columnist, offered her Cheese Pie; Ozzie and Harriet Nelson submitted RIck Nelson’s favorite Kidney Bean Barbecue.
-Loretta Young provided her Barbecued Chicken sauce recipe.
+Hedda Hopper, the original Hollywood columnist, offered her Cheese Pie; Ozzie and Harriet Nelson submitted teen idol Rick Nelson’s favorite Kidney Bean Barbecue.
+Loretta Young provided her Barbecued Chicken sauce recipe — apparently so good that people came knocking on her door for the recipe.
 Jackie Kennedy Onassis’s mother, Janet Lee Auchincloss put out one of Jackie’s favorite quickies – Cream Cheese w/ Almonds dessert.
-Joan Crawford’s take on Kidney Bean Salad is here.
+Joan Crawford’s take on Kidney Bean Salad is here and many more.

-USO favorite Bing Crosby’s Polynesian Chicken A La Mode (“How’s this?”).
-Steve Allen’s take on the simple Cheeseburger; Douglas Fairbanks Jr.’s Pete’s Spaghetti (“The above recipe was a favorite with Douglas Fairbanks Sr., my Dad, who was known to his family as “Pete”.)
+Wasn’t more?
+How about USO favorite Bing Crosby’s Polynesian Chicken A La Mode (“How’s this?”, writes Bing in the margins).
+Steve Allen’s take on the simple Cheeseburger, almost a farce; Douglas Fairbanks Jr.’s Pete’s Spaghetti (Says Fairbanks: “The above recipe was a favorite with Douglas Fairbanks Sr., my Dad, who was known to his family as “Pete”.)

-From U. S. Senator Al Gore’s Jam Cake via Pauline Gore to Countess Knuth-Winterfeldt, the Ambassador of Denmark’s wife’s “Old Strasburger Goose Liver Paste” to Senator Edmund Muskie’s Chocolate Roll to Kennedy press secretary Pierre Salinger’s wife Nancy’s Marinated Reds to President Kennedy’s New England Fish Chowder, it’s all here.
+From U. S. Senator Al Gore’s Jam Cakes by Pauline Gore, to Countess Knuth-Winterfeldt, the Ambassador of Denmark’s wife’s “Old Strasburger Goose Liver Paste”, to Senator Edmund Muskie’s Chocolate Roll to Kennedy press secretary Pierre Salinger’s wife Nancy’s Marinated Reds to President Kennedy’s New England Fish Chowder, it’s all here.

 Choose from the full color, Kindle, or black and white version.
 Do not expect fancy — but do expect authentic.

 A great Christmas/Hannukah or general gift, particularly for baby boomers.
-Order now while supplies last and deliver a truly original, unique gift AND contribute to Purple Heart in the spirit of the original, as well.
+Order now while supplies last and deliver a truly original, unique gift AND contribute to Purple Heart as well.

 Since members of the Gold Star Wives were well connected socialites and friends with governors, senators, congressmen, generals, and the occasional Hollywood celebrity who liked to flit around the corridors of power, they were given trusted access to the family recipes.
 They knew the wives, mothers, or sisters of the Washington power elite and in many cases they themselves were part of that elite class.
 When they were asked to only provide true, personal recipes — the kinds of things their mother, wife or they themselves made on their own as a favorite, they complied.
 The donation to the Wives’ military support activities was a worthwhile cause and sealed the deal for those releasing these family heirlooms.